vbrusca/MmgGameApi-TyreSK/README.md

 Related to project:
 [*Introduction to Video Game Engine Development*](https://github.com/Apress/introduction-video-game-engine-development)

+You need to have the related project setup as a local project dependency or library dependency.

+# Controls:
-Controls: A = submit, B = back, D-pad = movement
+A = submit, B = back, D-pad = movement

 Close the window to exit and save.
 Make sure you're out of any key battles just to be safe.

-Screen Shots:
+# Screen Shots:

 [comment]: #sc1
 ![Cover image](storage/tyre_cs_sc1.png)